-Cymbals are a percussion instrument, often paired; concave metal plates.
-Although they are an ancient musical instrument that can be played on its own, nowadays, they are played as a part of the drum set.
+Cymbals are percussion instruments, often paired; with concave metal plates.
+Although they are ancient musical instruments that can be played on their own, nowadays, they are played as a part of the drum set.

 To get the right pitch on your cymbals; this extensive guide is laced with easy tricks and tips;